Skip to content

 Streaming Responses

 Streaming responses (stream=True) work transparently with Paygent.
-Your code looks the same — you iterate the generator, Paygent captures token counts when the stream ends, and the metering happens after the final chunk.
+Your code looks the same — you iterate the generator, Paygent captures token counts when the stream ends, and the cost tracking happens after the final chunk.

 How it works